 Annual fee: $95

-Why it’s a great offer: The Capital One Venture Card is offering a big new limited time bonus, which is among the best we’ve seen on the card.
+Why it’s a great offer: The Capital One Venture Card is offering a big limited time bonus, which is among the best we’ve seen on the card.
 This is one of the most straightforward and rewarding travel credit cards out there, and it offers some great perks as well.
+Capital One miles even recently became more valuable.
 I value Capital One Venture miles at 1.1 cents each, so to me the welcome bonus on this card is worth $1,100.

 Redeem your Venture miles for travel in Emirates first class

 Current offer: 80,000 Rapid Rewards points after spending $5,000 within three months